 We were originally looking to get the White variant but it ran out of stock immediately after the sale went live.
 Still and all, I like how the Glyph lights are more distinct here.
 And so are the fingerprint smudges, unfortunately.

 In terms of durability, Nothing has gone with Gorilla Glass 5 both on the front and the back of the Phone 1.
 It’s not the most robust Gorilla Glass out there, but it isn’t exactly a dealbreaker either.
 The Phone 1 isn’t fully water-sealed too.
-IP53 can take care of minor splashes and such—sure—but I’ve had to be extra careful whenever taking the phone out with me in this rainy monsoon weather.
+IP53 can take care of minor splashes and such—sure—but I’ve had to be extra careful whenever taking the phone out with me in rainy monsoon weather.

 - 6.55-inches FHD+ OLED panel